 Any number of primitive shapes can be used to define the unit cell of a given crystal lattice.
 The one that is actually used is largely a matter of convenience, and it may contain a lattice point in its center, as you see in two of the unit cells shown here.
 In general, the best unit cell is the simplest one that is capable of building out the lattice.

-Shown above are unit cells for the close-packed square and hexagonal lattices we discussed near the start of this lesson.
-Although we could use a hexagon for the second of these lattices, the rhombus is preferred because it is simpler.
+Shown here are unit cells for the close-packed square and hexagonal lattices we discussed near the start of this lesson.
+Notice that we use a rhombus (rather than a hexagon) to define the hexagonal lattice because it is simpler.

 Notice that to generate this structure from the unit cell, we need to shift the cell in both the x- and y- directions in order to leave empty spaces at the correct spots.
 We could alternatively use regular hexagons as the unit cells, but the x+y shifts would still be required, so the simpler rhombus is usually preferred.

-As you will see in the next section, the empty spaces within these unit cells play an important role when we move from two- to three-dimensional lattices.
+As you will see in the next sections, the empty spaces within these unit cells play an important role when we move from two- to three-dimensional lattices.

 In order to keep this lesson within reasonable bounds, we are limiting it mostly to crystals belonging to the so-called cubic system.
 In doing so, we can develop the major concepts that are useful for understanding more complicated structures (as if there are not enough complications in cubics alone!)
 But in addition, it happens that cubic crystals are very commonly encountered; most metallic elements have cubic structures, and so does ordinary salt, sodium chloride.